Review: The Allure of Matter at the Los Angeles County Museum of Art

 Take, for instance, the obscenely large tiger-skin rug — snatched from a Rudyard Kipling fever dream — constructed, astonishingly, out of half a million cigarettes.
-Or the full-sized “Dragon robes”, ancient symbols of imperial power, arms outstretched in stiff obedience, as if waiting for the Emperor to return.
-Fashioned out of PVC and suspended by fishing wire, they are somehow just as elegant as those made from silk.
+Or the full-sized “Dragon robes”, ancient symbols of imperial power, arms outstretched in stiff obedience, as if waiting for the Emperor’s return.
+Fashioned out of PVC and suspended by fishing wire, these robes are somehow just as elegant as those made from silk.
 And what about the woman’s nude silhouette looking down from the ceiling — she is connected to a cotton-wrapped mattress below by a shower of cotton threads.

-But there are children here, laughing in the next room.
-No one appreciates tossing convention to the wind more than they do.
+As it happens, there are children here, laughing in the very next room.
 Gathered around a seven-foot tall columnar stone, they dip calligraphy brushes in an inkwell surrounding the stone’s perimeter.
-They write their names, and draw smiling faces.
-But almost as soon as they sweep their brushes against the surface, their handiwork disappears.
+They write their names and draw smiling faces.
+But almost as soon as they sweep their brushes against the stone surface, their handiwork disappears.
 The ink is actually water, fading within seconds.
 Undeterred, the children keep writing, faster and faster, determined to win this race against the nature of H20.
 Artist Song Dong wants us to consider that water, like so much of the earth, is exhaustible.

 Yet we place higher priority on preserving antiques than natural resources.
 Ai Weiwei, fierce social critic, and perhaps the show’s best-known artist, does not hesitate to challenge this mindset.
 One of two works in the exhibition, his “Tables at Right Angles” intertwines a pair of antique wooden tables from the Qing Dynasty.
 It is a mystery what holds the tables together.
 They are joined at their midpoints without nails or glue, defying gravity.
 The legs of one table face the wall, while the legs of the other sit firmly on the ground.
 Weiwei honors classical woodworking techniques but thumbs his nose at function.
 Dadaism is in his DNA and it shows in his take on the “readymade”: He unmakes antique furniture and puts it back together as a prank and a puzzle.
 It would make Marcel Duchamp’s bicycle wheel spin with joy…